 Double Door Welcomes

-Hosted by Psalm One (Rhymesayers) & Rich Jones (SCC), Dr. Dre beat Set by Max & Pore, Nate Dogg Tribute by Wes Resteless, DJ Intel, Maker, DJ Trew, DJ Big Once, DJ Pickel, Kool Hersh
+Hologram Kizzie (aka Psalm One), Dr. Dre beat Set by Max & Pore, Nate Dogg Tribute by Wes Resteless, DJ Intel, Maker, DJ Trew, DJ Big Once, DJ Pickel, Kool Hersh

 Saturday, February 16, 2013